nopSolutions/nopCommerce-Docs/en/developer/tutorials/update-existing-entity.md

 The presentation model is used to transport information from a controller to the view (read more at asp.net/mvc).
 Models have another purpose; defining requirements.

 We configured our database to only store 255 characters for the `SomeNewProperty`.
-If we try and save an `SomeNewProperty` with 300 characters the application will break (or truncate the text).
+If we try and save a `SomeNewProperty` with 300 characters the application will break (or truncate the text).
 We want the application to protect users from failures the best we can, and our view models help enforce requirements like string length.

 ```sh
 File System Location: [Project Root]\Presentation\Nop.Web\Areas\Admin\Models\Catalog\CategoryModel.cs